NBA-leading Suns rout Lakers; James reaches 10,000 assists

 TIP-INS

-Lakers: F Anthony Davis, who has been sidelined since Feb.
-16 with a foot sprain, will begin on-court work and spot shooting Monday, coach Frank Vogel said.
+Lakers: F Davis, who has been sidelined since Feb.
+16 with a foot sprain, will begin on-court work and spot shooting Monday.
 It’s uncertain when Davis will ramp up his activity.
-Vogel called his return sometime this season a “100% maybe.” … Davis said before the game that the Lakers would have beaten the Suns in the playoffs last season had he not been sidelined with a groin injury.
-“We know that.
-They know that … They got away with one,” Davis said.
+Vogel called his return sometime this season a “100% maybe.”

 Suns: F Cam Johnson missed his fifth straight game with a right quad contusion … Danish guard Gabriel Lundburg, signed to a two-way contract, will not report to the Suns for two weeks because of visa issues … Phoenix has beaten every NBA team at least once this season, the first time that’s happened since 2006-07.